aptech/docs/docs/CR-indicesf.rst

     :param fp: file handle of an open data set.
     :type fp: scalar

-    :param namein: names
-        of selected columns in the data set.
-If set to a null string, columns are selected using indxin
+    :param namein: names of selected columns in the data set.
+If set to a null string, columns are selected using *indxin*
     :type namein: Nx1 string array

-    :param indxin: indices of selected
-        columns in the data set.
-If set to 0, columns are selected using namein.
+    :param indxin: indices of selected columns in the data set.
+If set to 0, columns are selected using *namein*.
     :type indxin: Nx1 vector

     :returns: name (*Nx1 string array*), the names of the selected columns.